THE HAGUE, 26th September 2024.

 In modern manufacturing, non-destructive testing (NDT) is a critical process for ensuring product integrity without compromising the material or part.
 The more prevalent testing method is Ultrasonic Testing, but lesser-known Acoustic Resonance Testing (ART) offers its own unique advantages.
-While both techniques provide accurate defect detection, they differ in approach, application, and efficiency.
-This article compares UT and ART, highlighting how AI-driven acoustic resonant testing offers unique benefits for automated, high-volume production lines.

 What is Ultrasonic Testing (UT)?

-The time-of-flight (TOF) of the echo is used to determine the location and size of the defect.
+The time-of-flight (TOF), amplitude and echo pattern of the reflected wave is used to determine the location, nature , size and geometry of the defect.
 The amplitude of the returned signal provides additional information about the flaw’s characteristics, such as depth and shape.
-This method is highly precise and can detect sub-surface defects in metals, composites, and other solid materials.
+This method is complex as the returned signal need to be analysed but it can be precise and can detect sub-surface defects in metals, composites, and other solid materials.
+This method is used to inspect the weld quality, thickness measurement, and integrity of bonds in adhesive joints.

 Advantages of Ultrasonic Testing:

-Suitable for small volumes.
+Suitable for small volumes

-Can detect exact location and size of a defect.
+Can detect exact location and size of a defect

-Suitable for large parts such as airplane wings and ships.
+Suitable for large parts such as airplane wings and ships

 Limitations:

-Requires highly skilled operators for the interpretation of data.
+Requires highly skilled operators for the interpretation of data

 Surface conditions, such as roughness or complex geometries, are not compatible with UT

-What is Acoustic Resonance Testing (ART) and How Does AI Enhance Its Capabilities?
+What is Acoustic Resonance Testing (ART)?

 Acoustic Resonance Testing (ART) is an advanced NDT technique that exploits the natural resonance frequencies of a component to assess its structural integrity.
 Every solid object has a set of unique resonance frequencies that are determined by its material properties, geometry, and internal composition.
 ART involves exciting the component—typically by mechanical impact, vibration, or air-coupled transducers—and measuring its vibrational response.
 Furthermore, ART operates effectively with complex geometrical shapes thanks to the wider dispersion of lower frequencies.